sagemath/sagewiki_to_gh-2022-10-10/days73.md

  * introduce Sage to people from Oaxaca or assisting to the conference

- * program and code presentations about surface geometry and dynamics
+ * have program and code presentations about geometry and dynamics of surfaces

  * make a list of challenging computational question